 Bucharest is a beautiful and green city

 Besides the above advantages that expats have, Romania’s capital is also a very beautiful city.
 It is true that there are Western European cities that look a lot better, but Bucharest certainly has something special and unique.
 Once you get to the center you will see an intriguing spot of architectural sculpture that is quite impressive.
+Such impressive building is the Romanian Athenaeum, a landmark of the city which many tourists love to photograph.

 Plus, there are several wonderful parks and a wide range of cafes, bars, restaurants, and nightclubs.
 No matter what your hobbies are, you will always find interesting things to do here.
 The nightlife is vibrant, especially in the summertime.
 Living in Bucharest is one of the best choices an expat can make due to the many advantages that this city has.